 We adopted the socio-semantic framework of Van Leeuwen (2008) to analyze the data.
 From many features of the framework, those which were related to our research questions were adopted for analysis.
-The adopted features were, 1) the representation of social actors, 2) the representation of social action, and 3) the means of legitimation.
-The representation of social actors analyzes how social actors are included in the golshaie@alzahra.ac.ir
+The adopted features were, 1) the representation of social actors, 2) the representation of social action, and 3)

-Assistant Prof in linguistic of Alzahra University, Tehran, iran
+Assistant Prof in linguistic, Department of Linguistics, Faculty of Literature, Alzahra University, Tehran, Iran. golshaie@alzahra.ac.ir